Skip to main content

 Beltrami County, MinnesotaEutrophic

 Irving Lake sits at a C on the grading scale — not impaired, not pristine, with summer measurements that vary year to year.
-The three sub-grades — clarity, phosphorus, and chlorophyll-a — track close together, so no single parameter is dragging the average.
+The two scored sub-grades — clarity and phosphorus — track close together, so neither one is dragging the average down.

 Source: EPA Water Quality Portal sampling records, Minnesota DNR LakeFinder, last sampled 2024-09-15.
 Grade methodology: LakeGrade methodology.